-In-home Care Options for Caregivers
+In-Home Care Options for Caregivers

 Did you know that more than 80% of those aged 65 and over who receive care, live at home or with their loved ones?
 The types of care being provided may include transportation, meal preparation, medication management, grooming, bathing assistance and much, much more – all of which is defined as in-home care.
-If you are a family caregiver in need of extra help to care for your aging loved one - rest assured, it is out there!
-To help you get started we’ve outlined the most common types of in-home care organized into two categories: non-medical and medical.

-Non-medical Care
+Non-Medical Care

 In-home non-medical care is paid or unpaid assistance supporting aging adults with their activities of daily living (ADLs).
 ADLs are routine activities that people do every day without needing assistance including eating, bathing, dressing, toileting, transferring (walking) and continence.
 Assistance with ADLs can be provided by professionals or non-professional caregivers to help give comfort and support to aging adults as they age in their own home.
 Here are the non-medical care options for in-home care: